Nellak2017/Nellak2017/README.md

 ## <p align="center"> Hi 👋, I'm Connor Keenum </p> ##
 ### <p align="center"> A Senior Software Engineering Student at UCO. <a href="https://www.uco.edu" target="blank"><img align="center" src="https://www.uco.edu/favicon.ico" alt="UCO Image" height="30" width="30" /></a></p> ###

-- 🌱 I’m currently learning Clojure, ClojureScript, and Back End Technologies such as SQL and CDNs
+- 🌱 I’m currently learning ReScript, and Back End Technologies such as SQL and CDNs
-- 🔭 I’m currently working on Plan Weave and my Software Engineering 2 LLM Project
+- 🔭 I’m currently working on Plan Weave and my Software Engineering Capstone Project
 - 👯 I’m looking to collaborate on any project that is at my skill level
 - 📫 How to reach me: I am most active on Facebook and Discord.
 My Discord is __Nellak2021#2968__